lis-epfl/robogen/README.md

 Note that the repository is kept private on purpose for the current semester.
 DO NOT fork it and make it publicly available.
-Also, although your are all given push rights, before pushing your own modifications to the master repository it would be preferable to discuss them with us.
+Also, although your are all given push rights, before pushing your own modifications to the master repository it would be better to discuss them with us.
+Remember **PULL is OK**, **PUSH is dangerous!!** and MUST be discussed with us.

 ## Requirements